biosinodx/SCCNV/README.md

 ### V. Example data

-An example dataset was included in "sccnv_example.zip".
+An example dataset is included in "sccnv_example.zip".
+It includes input bed files of three single cells, and intermediate and final result files generated using SCCNV in txt format.

 #####
 ## NOTE